Are you getting ready for baby’s arrival? As the last trimester comes to an end, you might be wondering if you have enough clothes for your baby.

 3. T-Shirts

-T-shirts are great for layering or warm days, but they have to be easy to get on and off.
+Baby T-shirts are great for layering or wearing on warm days, but they must be easy to get on and off.
 Look for T-shirts with side snaps or an expandable neckline, like this v-neck from Burt’s Bees.

 4. Footed Sleepers

 Nights can be chilly, and loose blankets are a no-no for sleeping babies (2).
-Footed sleepers can really come in handy, grab four or five.
+Footed sleepers can come in handy.
+Grab four or five so you can go a few days between laundry.

 A footed sleeper without a zipper or buttons is like a car without gas: not functional.
-If your baby has a late-night diaper explosion, a long zipper or snaps, like this one, will make the change much easier.
+If your baby has a late-night diaper explosion, a long zipper or snaps will make the change much easier.
+We especially like this sweet sleeper by Little Me.

 5. Socks

 Those tiny toes might need a little help to stay warm.
-Good baby socks, four to seven pairs, should be of a stretchy, breathable material, like these cute ones from Little Me.
+Good baby socks should be stretchy and breathable like these cute ones from Little Me.
+We found that for most climates, four to seven pairs is a reasonable amount.

 Summer Essentials

-In warm weather, it is best to dress your infant in light-weight, single layers of clothing.
-Touching the hands or feet is a good way to determine whether or not the baby is too warm or cold.
-If they look flushed and feel hot, the baby is wearing too many layers.
-Here’s everything your summer-lovin’ baby might need that hasn’t been mentioned yet:
+In warm weather, it is best to dress your infant in lightweight, single layers of clothing.
+Feel your baby’s hands or feet to determine whether they are too warm or cold.
+If your little one looks flushed and feels hot, they are wearing too many layers.
+Here are some additional items your summer-lovin’ baby might need.

 1. Shorts

 Four to six pairs of shorts would be a welcome addition to your baby’s summer wardrobe.
-Breathable material is a must, and they should be lightweight, like these from Hanes.
+Breathable material is a must, and they should be lightweight, like these stretchy knit sets from Hanes.
 For your baby girl, you could buy simple skirts as well.

-Avoid jeans, unless they’re thin and stretchy, as these can quickly become uncomfortable for your baby.
-They can also be difficult to get on and off.
+Avoid jeans unless they’re thin and stretchy, as these can quickly become uncomfortable for your baby.
+They can also be challenging to get on and off and don’t fit well over diapers.

 2. Hat